 Deaths occurring in a given year

-- Child mortality statistics – statistics on stillbirths, infant deaths and childhood deaths occurring in a given year in England and Wales
+- Child mortality (death cohort) tables - statistics on stillbirths, infant deaths and childhood deaths occurring in a calendar year in England and Wales.

 Deaths registered in a given year

 Summary data for infant mortality in England and Wales are available in the Deaths registrations summary tables.
 A geographical breakdown of infant death numbers and rates by local authority and county level is available in Deaths registered in England and Wales by area of usual residence.

 The Vital statistics in the UK: births, deaths and marriages provide annual infant mortality data for the United Kingdom and its constituent countries.